johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Metaphorically, the roots of the maize plant represent the biblical community of Israel.
 The soil in which the roots grow equates to the historical, cultural and geo-political contexts of Israel's covenant vocation (such as Egypt, Canaan, Babylon and the Roman occupation).

-#### Module 1 : Eternal Purpose ####
+#### Eternal Purpose -- module 1 ####

--	A panoramic overview of Scripture, revealing God's unchanging, eternal purpose.
-In this perspective, the Messiah is the Seed that sprouts from the soil of the biblical, covenantal history of the people of Israel: in order to die and ultimately produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth.
+-	Module 1 forms the foundation of the syllabus, providing a panoramic overview of Scripture that reveals God's unchanging, eternal purpose.
+In this perspective, the Messiah is the Seed that grows out of the soil of the biblical, covenantal history of the people of Israel.
+A Seed that then dies, in order to produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth.

-	*Module 1, thus forms the foundation of the entire syllabus*.

 ![][mp-roots.png]